Multisport events combine a number of disciplines, nearly always including running and cycling. They are contested by both individuals and teams.

 Less versatile athletes contest duathlons (running and cycling) and biathlons (swimming and running).

-In 1896 Donatien Libeau of Banks Peninsula challenged all comers in Australasia to a contest at walking, cycling and rowing for a stake of £200 (equivalent to more than $36,000 in 2013).
+In 1896 Donatien Libeau of Banks Peninsula challenged all comers in Australasia to a contest at walking, cycling and rowing for a stake of £200 (equivalent to nearly $44,000 in 2022).
 No one took up his invitation.

 Races combining running, swimming and cycling were staged in France from the early 1900s.
 The first modern triathlon was held in San Diego in 1974.
 Created to settle bragging rights among runners, cyclists and swimmers, the triathlon rapidly became an event in its own right.